JINXSHADYLANE/quibble/dgreed/apps/bailys/readme.txt

  [ bailys ]

-A little game about a walking nest, some eggs, laser and cowardliness.
+A little game about a walking nest, some eggs, steam-powered laser and heroic courage.
 Keep the eggs alive!

 Controls: